wavemaker/docs/website/blog/2021-12-08-wavemaker9x-end-of-support.md

 Suppose you are using 9.x projects.
 In that case, WaveMaker will automatically update to the latest version of WaveMaker.
 The update can break applications that contain custom JavaScript code because of the Angular breaking changes.
 We have created a guide to help you update to the current version used by WaveMaker, Angular 10.

-Please note that following 31 Dec 2021, we will not be supporting project migrations.
+Please note that following 31 Jan 2022, we will not be supporting project migrations.
 Therefore, we recommend you plan to update your WaveMaker 9 projects to receive support before the established deadline for a smooth migration process.

 ## Why is WaveMaker ending support for the 9.x version?